Aomori Prefecture: Edo period

+During the Edo period, c.
+1600, Japan was under the rule of the Tokugawa shogunate and some 300 regional daimyo, or feudal lords.
+The Edo period was a prolonged era of peace, stability, economic expansion, and urbanizaion.
 After the establishment of the Tokugawa Shogunate, the Nanbu ruled the Shimokita Peninsula and the districts immediately to the south of it.
 The area to the west of the Nanbu's holdings and to the north of the lands held by the Akita clan were all controlled by the Tsugaru clan, from their capital at Hirosaki.
 Work on Hirosaki Castle was completed in 1611, replacing Horikoshi Castle as the Tsugaru clan's fortress.
 By 1631, the Tsugaru clan had solidified their control over their gains made during the Sengoku period.
 Mutsu Province was struck by the Tenmei famine between 1781 and 1789, due to lower than usual temperatures that were exacerbated by volcanic eruptions at Mount Iwaki, near the Tsugaru clan's capital, Hirosaki, between November 1782 and June 1783.

 At the beginning of the Edo period, the last pockets of Ainu people in Honshu still lived in the mountainous areas on the peninsulas of the prefecture.
 They interacted with the ruling clans to some extent, but they primarily lived off of fishing the waters of Mutsu Bay and the Tsugaru Strait.
-However, the Tsugaru clan made two big pushes to assimilate the Ainu, the first came in 1756 and the second came in 1809.
+The Tsugaru clan made two big pushes to assimilate the Ainu; the first came in 1756 and the second came in 1809.
 Records show that the clan was successful in wiping out the Ainu culture in their holdings, though some geographic names in Aomori Prefecture still retain their original Ainu names.